Variiuz/lampy/README.md

-# 🚀 LAMP/LEMP Web Stack Installer
+# 🚀 LAMPy - yet another LAMP/LEMP Web Stack Installer

 This is a modern, interactive and scriptable installer for quickly setting up a **LAMP** (Apache, MariaDB, PHP) or **LEMP** (Nginx, MariaDB, PHP) stack on **Ubuntu, Debian**, or **Rocky Linux**.